 Coherence Part I: An Introduction

-Having said that it is important to understand the limits of the technology and it certainly has them.
-A large proportion of Coherence’s performance and scalability come from it’s adoption of a shared nothing architecture (I wrote about this in detail here).
+It’s also important to understand the limits of the technology and Coherence certainly has its limits (for example).
+A large proportion of Coherence’s performance and scalability gains come from it’s adoption of a shared nothing architecture (I’ve written more on shared nothing architectures here).
 This means it excels in certain situations and quite the opposite in others.
-Learning to use the technology is about learning it’s limits.
-It should be one of the many tools in your toolbox, but a fantastic tool to have.
+Learning to use the technology is about learning its limits.
+It should be one of the many tools in your architectural toolbox, but a fantastic tool to have.

 Coherence is laid out over three distinct layers; client, cluster, persistence (see opening figure).
 The Coherence cluster itself is sandwiched between the client on the left and the persistent data source on the right.
 The client has it’s own, in process, 2nd level cache.
 The persistent data source is usually only used for data writes, it does not contribute to data retrieval (as the cluster, in the centre of the diagram, will typically be pre-populated with data, but more on that later).